phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

 failed.map(Path.unlink);
 ```

-Here, I am using DataBlock function from fastai, I have ImageBlock as input type and CategoryBlock as output, the datablock won't work without specifying the train and validation split.
-Here, I will use 20% validation data split in training and validation.
+Here, I am using the DataBlock function from fastai, I have ImageBlock as an input type and CategoryBlock as the output, the datablock won't work without specifying the train and validation split.
+Here, I used 20% validation data split in training and validation.
 Images are resized to 128 px length and width, the categories are the labels of fish type.

 ```python